a consensus amongst researchers of the history of medicine that early Arab

 Honorary member: Shall mean a person who has undertaken tremendous

-who has offered considerable financial contributions to support
+offered considerable financial contributions to support the Society's

-General, and accompanied by a brief CV.
-Acceptance shall take
+and accompanied by a brief CV.
+Acceptance shall take effect after payment

-member shall receive on a regular basis the Journal of the Society,
+shall receive on a regular basis the Journal of the Society, news bulletin,

 Membership shall be terminated under the following circumstances: